Adamant-im/adamant-explorer/README.md

 Open: <http://localhost:6040>, or if its running on a remote system, switch `localhost` for the external IP Address of the machine.

-Once the process is verified as running correctly, `CTRL+C` and start the process with `forever`.
+Once the process is verified as running correctly, `CTRL+C` and start the process with `PM2`.
 This will fork the process into the background and automatically recover the process if it fails.

 `pm2 start pm2-explorer.json`